 The first thing to understand is that weather compensation is a more gentle approach that’s proactive, it alters the radiator output before the house drops in temperature therefore not needing a higher temperature to ‘catch up’ with heat lost, whereas room compensation is more reactive and responsive to changes in demand.
 This gives weather compensation a slight advantage over room compensation in efficiency and is gentler on the boiler.

-Room compensation is a more reactive approach, as soon as demand is perceived it will jump in to action and immediately provide heat or reduce output of the boiler to compensate for internal influence, this gives a potential gas saving on properties with irregular usage and a more responsive system as well as compensating for internal heat sources, however the controller must be strategically placed for this or the whole property could be thrown out, and because its reactive will have to burn hotter to replace the heat thats left the building when it finally sees a room temprature drop.
+Room compensation or 'room comp' is a more reactive approach, as soon as demand is perceived it will jump in to action and immediately provide heat or reduce output of the boiler to compensate for internal influence, this gives a potential gas saving on properties with irregular usage and a more responsive system as well as compensating for internal heat sources, however the controller must be strategically placed for this or the whole property could be thrown out, and because its reactive will have to burn hotter to replace the heat thats left the building when it finally sees a room temprature drop.

 In either case they both ensure lower heating temperatures this gives us the following benefits